-S. No. S. No. For Theory- PG courses Distribution of Marks of Marks
+S. No. S. No. For Theory- PG courses of Marks

 1 Comprehensive (Written) Examination 65 50

 2 Online MCQ Examination 10

 TOTAL MARKS 75 50

 The following are the distribution of marks for External examinations (CE) and Continuous Internal Assessment (CIA) and passing minimum marks for the practical courses of PG programmes.